imranhsayed/graphql-workshop/README.md

 ## Plugins for GraphQL with WordPress :electric_plug:

-Clone these repositories into plugin directory of your WordPress Install and activate them from WordPress dashboard.
+For `graphql-with-wordpress` branch Clone these repositories into plugin directory of your WordPress Install and activate them from WordPress dashboard.

 1. [wp-graphql](https://github.com/wp-graphql/wp-graphql)
 2. [wp-graphiql](https://github.com/wp-graphql/wp-graphiql)